fabe/t-rex-runner-reason/README.md

 # t-rex-runner-reason

 The T-Rex Runner Game from Chrome written in Reason.
+Work in progress.

 > 🚨 I learned Reason through this project, don't expect high quality code.